organicaudio/useful-code-snippets2/docs/raspberry.md

 # test setup
 docker run hello-world

-# might not  work than use (https://stackoverflow.com/questions/52233182/docker-run-does-not-display-any-output)
+# hello-world might not work.
+In this case than use (https://stackoverflow.com/questions/52233182/docker-run-does-not-display-any-output)
 docker run hypriot/armhf-hello-world
 ```